 Sign showing hearing disability assistance posted at the Headquarters Building and other office buildings

-Diversity Advocates for LGBT Persons
+Promoting Empowerment and Respect for LGBT Persons

 We will continue our work to embrace LGBT and other values as we strive to realize a society that gives everyone equal opportunity.